 The ITAACs should be listed in the inspection plan.
 For example:

 [Some of the fabrication activities are associated with inspections, tests, analyses, and acceptance criteria (ITAAC).
-Several ITAAC have been identified from the Combined License for [include COL Holder] that apply to the [list the component(s)].
+Several ITAAC have been identified from the Combined License (COL) for [include COL Holder] that apply to the [list the component(s)].
 The design, fabrication, and testing activities related to these ITAACs shall be documented in the vendor inspection report to support future ITAAC closure upon plant construction.
 The applicable ITAAC design commitments are from the Combined License for [include COL Holder].
 The table listing the ITAAC is included as Attachment 1.
 All team members should be familiar with all associated ITAAC for the items that will be sampled during this inspection.]

 NOTE: For inspections where the scope of the inspection is related to components or services being supplied for operating reactors, the team leader should be aware if the vendor is actively supplying or already supplied components or services that have associated ITAACs for new reactor designs.
 This is important to know in case the inspection results in findings that may have the potential of being considered ITAAC findings.